Molecular latent space simulators

 Challenging to optimize over multiple parameters simultaneously.

-Uncovers how Nature designs proteins to guide a rational search of a vast design space to build novel proteins.
+Applies the rules of evolution to guide a rational search of a vast design space to create novel high-performance proteins.

 Explores the impact of changes throughout a protein to unlock the full potential of the structure.